Guide to York

 5. The Shambles

-It is famous for its medieval-era buildings which are lopsided, tightly packed together with overhanging first floors.
+It is famous for its medieval-era buildings which are lopsided, and tightly packed together with overhanging first floors, making it one of the best things to do in York.

 6. York’s City Walls